- Off road parking

 Eudon Burnell Cottage is on the Jack Mytton bridle path and close to a national cycle route, and is within easy touring distance of National Trust properties, Ironbridge Gorge, Ludlow, Shrewsbury and Church Stretton.

 Three bedrooms: 1 x double with en-suite shower, basin and WC, 1 x twin, 1 x single with basin.
-Ground floor bathroom with bath, shower over, basin and WC.
+Ground floor bathroom with walk-in shower, basin and WC.
 Kitchen with dining area.
 Utility.
 Sitting room with woodburning stove.

 - LPG central heating with woodburning stove